forresti/optimal_load_management/project/README.txt

+<h3>Getting Started</h3>
-To run our project, type the following into matlab
+To run an aircraft power simulation using our controller, experiment with the following on the Matlab prompt:

 ``` Matlab
   runAirplane(1) %use hierarchical controller